Sbagni/Python-challenge/README.md

   * The winner of the election based on popular vote.

-* Analysis looks like to the one below:
+* Analysis looks like the one below:

   ```text
   Election Results